Enterprise Policy Manager

 3. Click the toggle to disable the policy.

-When a policy is disabled, it might take a few minutes to take effect on packages that are already in your workspace.
+After a policy is disabled, it might take a few minutes to take effect on packages that are already cached in your workspace.

 You can delete a cooldown policy from the Policies tab of the Cloudsmith dashboard: